Sequoia sempervirens: Statistics

 Fairly solid evidence indicates that coast redwoods were the world's largest trees before logging, with numerous historical specimens reportedly over 400 ft.
 The theoretical maximum potential height of coast redwoods is thought to be limited to between 122 and 130 m, as evapotranspiration is insufficient to transport water to leaves beyond this range.
 Further studies have indicated that this maximum requires fog, which is prevalent in these trees' natural environment.

 A tree reportedly 114.3 m in length was felled in Sonoma County by the Murphy Brothers saw mill in the 1870s, another claimed to be 380 ft and 26 ft in diameter was cut down near Eureka in 1914, and the Lindsay Creek Tree was documented to have a height of 390 ft when it was uprooted and felled by a storm in 1905.
 A tree reportedly 424 ft tall was felled in November 1886 by the Elk River Mill and Lumber Company in Humboldt County, yielding 79,736 marketable board feet from 21 cuts.
 In 1893, a Redwood cut at the Eel River, near Scotia, reportedly measured 427 ft in length, and 77 ft in girth.
 However, limited evidence corroborates these historical measurements.

 Today, trees over 200 ft are common, and many are over 300 ft.
-The current tallest tree is the Hyperion tree, measuring 380.8 ft.
+The current tallest tree is the Hyperion tree, measuring 381.3 ft.
 The tree was discovered in Redwood National Park during mid-2006 by Chris Atkins and Michael Taylor, and is thought to be the world's tallest living organism.
 The previous record holder was the Stratosphere Giant in Humboldt Redwoods State Park at 370.2 ft (as measured in 2004).
 Until it fell in March 1991, the "Dyerville Giant" was the record holder.
 It, too, stood in Humboldt Redwoods State Park and was 372 ft high and estimated to be 1,600 years old.
 This fallen giant has been preserved in the park.

-The largest known living coast redwood is Grogan's Fault, discovered in 2014 by Chris Atkins and Mario Vaden in Redwood National Park, with a main trunk volume of at least 38299 ft3 Other high-volume coast redwoods include Iluvatar, with a main trunk volume of 36470 cuft, and the Lost Monarch, with a main trunk volume of 34914 ft3.
+The largest known living coast redwood is Grogan's Fault, discovered in 2014 by Chris Atkins and Mario Vaden in Redwood National Park, with a main trunk volume of at least 38299 ft3 Other high-volume coast redwoods include Iluvatar, with a main trunk volume of 36470 ft3, and the Lost Monarch, with a main trunk volume of 34914 ft3.

 Albino redwoods are mutants that cannot manufacture chlorophyll.
 About 230 examples (including growths and sprouts) are known to exist, reaching heights of up to 20 m.
 These trees survive like parasites, obtaining food from green parent trees.
 While similar mutations occur sporadically in other conifers, no cases are known of such individuals surviving to maturity in any other conifer species.
 Recent research news reports that albino redwoods can store higher concentrations of toxic metals, going so far as comparing them to organs or "waste dumps".